Frequently Asked Questions

 Number 4

-Question: How can I make up one of the scheduled 1-hour exams that I have to miss because of (select as many as apply)
+Question: How can I make up one of the scheduled exams that I have to miss because of (select as many as apply)

 1. university sponsored activity